 Throughout her life, Lois understood the importance of language to cross‐cultural understanding and, in particular, the impact of compelling translations of literary works on international communication and exchange.
 She frequently served as a translator in the context of her professional capacities.
 As a translator, she anticipated the immense popularity in the English‐speaking world of Scandinavian crime fiction.
 In 1967 she published her translation of the debut mystery novel by the originators of the tradition in Sweden; Maj Sjöwall’s and Per Wahlöö’s Roseanna has remained in print in English for over four decades.
-Working in tandem with institutions including the Elizabeth Kostova Foundation (EKF), the Modern Language Association of America (MLA), the American Institute of Iranian Studies (AIIS) and the Société des Gens de Lettres (SDGL), the Roth Endowment funds four prizes for exemplary achievement in literary translation:
+Working in tandem with institutions including the Elizabeth Kostova Foundation (EKF), the Modern Language Association of America (MLA) and the American Institute of Iranian Studies (AIIS), the Roth Endowment funds four prizes for exemplary achievement in literary translation:

 • from Persian into English (the Persian Translation Prize),

 • from English into Bulgarian (the Dyankov Translation Prize),

 • from any language into English (the MLA‐Roth Translation Award).